tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 1. Generalization

-   Although all examples presented here were for 3 parties, this could be easily generalized.
+   Although all examples presented here were for three parties, this could be easily generalized.

 ## References